Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 So we've got the love.

-But the crash.
+But it's the, and then, but the crash.

 I get a big coffee crash.